ixa-ehu/ixa-pipe-chunk/README.md

 IXA-pipe-chunk
 ============

-ixa-pipe-chunk provides Chunking for English and Spanish.
+ixa-pipe-chunk provides Chunking for English basedon on the CoNLL 2000 datasets. .
 This module is part of IXA-Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).